Web Design, Book Design, Publishing

 Client: Caring Hands For Angels

-Every year in Rochester children die in the process of being born.
+Every year in Rochester children die as they’re being born.
 Two hundred of those children, who come so briefly into the world, do so in such crushing poverty that the parents or family can’t easily afford a burial gown for the child.

 Caring hands for angels is a group of people who sew and provide such gowns.
 There is no charge.
 But there is a need for people with sewing and organizational skills, and a crying need for donations of suitable material.
 Sometimes brides will donate their wedding gowns, but of course such donations can be sporadic.

-It was felt that more help might be given if people were aware of the work that Caring Hands For Angels was doing.
+If people were aware of the work that Caring Hands For Angels was doing, more help might be given.
 So I was contacted and asked if I could donate a web site that would let members and the public know about the organization.
 I did, of course.

 Sadly, the need for further help and donations is ongoing.
 Should you have suitable material to contribute, or wish to help or donate in other ways, please feel free to visit the site and contact the — fine and compassionate — people behind it: www.CaringHandsForAngels.com.